 If you have a large council with many chapters, it may be difficult to manage efficiently with only the structure described above.
-Large councils sometimes divide their state into regions comprised of chapters with a geographic proximity and a community of interests.
+Large councils sometimes divide their state into regions comprised of chapters with geographic proximity and a community of interests.
 Regional vice presidents (RVPs) are elected or appointed by the chapters in each area to provide advice, support and generally coordinate the activities of chapters in that region.
 The primary goals of an RVP structure are to promote and enhance communication and representation for the chapters in each region of the state.
 An RVP should regularly attend meetings of the chapters in their area, assist chapter officers with chapter management issues and be a liaison, both up and down, between the council and its chapters.
 Day-to-day operational or administrative problems of the chapters are best resolved at the regional level with help from the RVP.

-Other Committee Chairs
+Other Committee Coordinators

-Because the officers listed above are often busy keeping the council running, it is usually a good practice to appoint other standing committees and committee chairs.
-Some additional committees that many TU councils find useful are: conservation, advocacy, nominating, membership, fundraising, diversity and inclusion, youth education, veterans services, or chapter development.
+Because the officers listed above are often busy keeping the council running, it is usually a good practice to appoint other standing committees and committee coordinators.
+Some additional committees that many TU councils find useful are: nominating, advocacy, conservation, youth education, TU service partnership, diversity and inclusion, or fundaising or chapter development.
 The duties of these committees will vary with the activities or priorities of the council.

-Chapter 7: Chapter and Council Fundraising
+Chapter 7: Chapter & Council Fundraising